EricFillion/CMPE-327/Documentation/Tests/R6-Buy.md

 - Enter test_user's email into element `#email`
 - Enter test_user's password into element `#password`
 - Click element `input[type="submit"]`
+- Open /
+- Navigate to element `#buyform`
-- Enter a string, that is less than 60 characters, containing only alphanumeric symbols that has a space for the first character  (ex. " t1")in the element `#buy_name`
+- Enter a string, that is less than 60 characters, containing only alphanumeric symbols that has a space for the first character (ex. " t1") in the element  `#buyform_input_name`
-- Enter the test_user_ticket's quantity into the element `#buy_quantity`
+- Enter the test_user_ticket's quantity into the element  `#buyform_input_quantity`
 - Click element `input[type="submit"]`
 - Validate that the page has been redirected back to'/'and shows an error message stating “The name of the ticket is only allowed spaces if it is not the first or last character”.
 - Open /logout (clean up)